peytonmford/data_project/README.md

-# Avocado Prices: Organic or Conventional?
+# The Best Location to Sell Avocados?

 ## Deliverable 1
 ### Selected topic